| |

 realize that it is because of our war veterans that we exist as a proud and free

+nation.
 Today, when people from all parts of Canada and from all walks

 of life join together in their pledge to never forget, hey choose to display